lwojcik/sc2-api-service/README.md

 **This is version 2 of the project and it's incompatible with previous version.
 If you're looking for the previous version, head to [v1 branch](https://github.com/sc2pte/sc2-api-service/tree/v1).**

-REST microservice retrieving and caching OAuth access tokens from [Blizzard Battle.net API](https://develop.battle.net/).
+REST API service retrieving and caching data objects from [StarCraft II Community APIs](https://develop.battle.net/documentation/starcraft-2/community-apis) and [StarCraft II Game Data APIs](https://develop.battle.net/documentation/starcraft-2/game-data-apis).

 Under the hood it uses [NestJS](https://nestjs.com/), [Fastify](https://www.fastify.io/) and [BlizzAPI](https://www.npmjs.com/package/blizzapi).

 While the primary purpose for this service is to be run inside secure API infrastructure, it can be configured to run standalone and be exposed to the public internet with modest level of security.
-However, be informed that access tokens are intimate parts of OAuth authentication process and they should not run in the wild.
-It is your responsibility to keep your service as secure as possible. :)
+However, be informed that it is your responsibility to keep your service as secure as possible. :)

 ## Setup